Priyanshi-gupta14/Amazon-ML-Challenge/README.md

 # Resources:
 ## How did you deal with the Imbalanced dataset?
-We used an undersampling method called stratified sampling.

 ## How did you clean the text data?
 [Text Cleaning](https://monkeylearn.com/blog/text-cleaning/)